michael-rimmer-nz/308-pae3d-3d-modeler/README.md

 	**Colour(C):**

-		c to enable/disable coulouring by left click. colouring a face will set it to the material selected in the colour window in the bottom left of the screen.
+		c to enable/disable colouring by left click. colouring a face will set it to the material selected in the colour window in the bottom left of the screen.

 		+ button to add new material.